CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 3.1.1 : Architecture Diagram_

+The Architecture Diagram is the center of the design of a product.
+Once this is settled, we should not be changing this design anymore.

 The **_Architecture Diagram_** given above explains the high-level design of myPotato.
 Given below is a quick overview of each component.

-> Tip:
+Tip:
-> The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
+The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
-> To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.
+To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,